m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 [<img src="https://m-emre-yalcin.github.io/lorinto.svg" alt="Lorinto logo" width="200px" />](https://lorinto.com/login)

-I wanted to develop something that current social blog platforms don't have and I hope [Lorinto](https://lorinto.com/login) is going to be an alternative to Elon Musk's Twitter in the future🙂
+I wanted to develop something that current social blog platforms don't have and I hope it will have a place in the real world.

-I started Lorinto back in 2019 November.
-But I was technically inefficient in the back-end development and I didn't have any developer friends to work with so there were too many gaps to fill.

-Within 2 years I have learned the things that I need and started to develop a superior version.
-The platform is still in development and I am working every day to make my vision come to life.

-My purpose is to create an alternative for micro/macro blog platforms.
-My main vision is:

-1. A democratic discussion platform
-2. Helping people to know themselves better
-3. Helping them to find good friends who have the similar personal values as them

 ### Mavi - Open-source Project